We overestimate, sometimes.

 What do you think about their response?

-They grossly overestimated – those who were, in fact, the minority perceived themselves as falsely in consensus with the majority – that the majority of their peers were with them.
+They grossly overestimated – those who were in the minority perceived themselves as falsely in consensus with the majority – that the majority of their peers were with them.

 This is how it happens; reasoning justifies themselves to continue their unhealthy drinking pattern.
 In this study, the researchers found that not only the group with liberal attitudes towards drinking demonstrated false consensus, but they also reported more drinking levels than those with restrictive attitudes.

 In 2009, Otten et al. demonstrated this bias among Dutch adolescents.
-In addition to their own smoking behavior, these adolescents estimated the proportions of their friends who smoked on a 5-point scale.
-The scale was as follows:
+In addition to their smoking behaviour, these adolescents estimated the proportions of their

 They found that regular smokers overestimated the prevalence of smoking of their friends significantly higher than friends of nonsmokers’ smoking.